DIANA Mayer & Grammelspacher: WW2 and aftermath

 The Second World War stymied Diana's early success, with sanctions imposed on the Nazi government severely limiting export opportunities.
 By 1940 civilian production was halted and the factory was commandeered to produce parts for Mauser, which led to heavy Allied bombing.
 After the fall of Germany in 1945, the production of arms was outlawed.
 The occupying forces decommissioned the factory and sold the company lock, stock and barrel to England's Millard Brothers (Milbro), who moved production to Scotland.
 The sale included all assets, even the trademark "Diana".

 Not Diana

 The company formerly known as Diana was allowed to restart production of air guns in 1950, during the reconstruction of Germany.
-Due to the loss of their trademark, their products were sold under various other names including "Original" in Germany, "Diana Original" in England, Beeman, Hy-Score and Winchester in the USA and "GECADO" in the Common Wealth countries.
+Due to the loss of their trademark, their products were sold under various other names including "Original" in Germany, "Diana Original" in England, Beeman, Hy-Score and Winchester in the US and "GECADO" in the Common Wealth countries.
 In 1963 they introduced an innovative recoilless air rifle, the Model 60.